AI Transparency

 Our compliance analysis layer currently uses Google Gemini (gemini-2.5-flash) via secure server-side API integration.
 Requests are sent from our backend environment over encrypted channels with restricted API-key access.
 We do not expose provider credentials to clients.

-During a scan, user-submitted URLs and extracted public website content are processed only to generate a compliance assessment.
-In line with standard API provider terms for commercial model access, this data is not used by ComplianceRadar to train foundational models.
-We store the structured compliance report needed to deliver the service, while raw scraped page content is not retained as a persistent dataset for model development.
+During a URL scan, user-submitted URLs and extracted public website content are processed only to generate a compliance assessment.
+In line with standard API provider terms for commercial model access, this data is not used by ComplianceRadar.dev to train foundational models.
+We retain structured compliance report outputs needed to deliver the service, while raw scraped page content is not retained as a persistent dataset for model development.

 4. Intended purpose

-The AI component is intended solely for analyzing public web pages against compliance frameworks, including the EU AI Act, GDPR, and ePrivacy requirements.
+The AI component is intended solely for analyzing public web pages and uploaded technical architecture documents against compliance frameworks, including the EU AI Act, GDPR, and ePrivacy requirements.
 It is not designed for autonomous decision making, profiling individuals, or unrelated predictive tasks.

 5. Known limitations and AI hallucinations

 AI outputs are probabilistic and may include inaccuracies, including false positives, false negatives, or incomplete interpretations (hallucinations).
-Results can vary depending on available page content, website structure, and ambiguous legal wording.
+Results can vary depending on available page content, website structure, document completeness and quality, and ambiguous legal or technical wording.

 6. Human oversight (human-in-the-loop)